TizianoCoroneo/dependency-injection-performance-in-swift/Paper/main.typ

 Some works in the literature refer to DI systems with the more generic name of "Inversion of Control containers," like the paper "Inversion-of-control layer" @ioc-layer by Sobernig and Zdun, which presents the pattern and one of its possible evolutions from a multi-modular architecture point of view.

 While developing the `needle` library, Uber also made another library called `Poet`@uber-poet-blog to generate iOS projects with different module configurations.
 They used this code generation mechanism to generate test projects and benchmark the library's capabilities in different environments.
+Since `Poet` is made in Python, we found it easier to build a new benchmarking framework fully in Swift instead.
+Android also offers a similar project generator setup in `Android Studio Poet`@android-poet.

 #pagebreak()